1. Tighten your tits.

 5. Take a moment of Gratitude.

-For the love of god, don’t hold that shit in.
+Do NOT hold that shit in.

 7. Treat it like it’s a hot date.